 See Article 15 of the SCM Agreement.
 Note that the concept of 'injury' also includes 'material retardation of the establishment of a domestic industry.
 Also note that the concept of 'like product' in this context is specifically defined in the SCM Agreement.
-However, the approach to establishing 'likeness' under the SCM Agreement is, in fact, similar to the approach under the GATT 1994, as discussed above (see p.
-22, p.
-32 and p.
-55).
+However, the approach to establishing 'likeness' under the SCM Agreement is, in fact, similar to the approach under the GATT 1994, as discussed above (see p. ##).